oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

 8. For **Autonomous Database in &lt;compartment-name&gt;**, click **Change Compartment**, select the compartment you created your ATP instance, and then select **SourceATP** from the dropdown.
 Some fields are autopopulated based on your selection.

-9. Enter the database admin's password from the Workshop Details in the Password field, and then click **Register**.
+9. For Database user password, enter a password for the `ggadmin` user, and then click **Register**.
+Take note of this password.

+  >**NOTE:** *If you're completing this lab in a Sandbox Tenancy, then click **View Login Info** in your LiveLab instructions and copy database Admin password under Terraform Values and paste it into the Database user password field.*

   ![Source Database details](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/01-01-12-regsourcedb.png)